Sammylanga/-FoondaMate/README.md

   use below commands to install it pip install requests

- # TO run the programme
+ # To run the programme
   use commands
   python CLI.py